marcelinojackson-org/.github/profile/README.md

 - **8+ years** in cloud-native architecture and DevOps
 - **2+ years** across GenAI, MLOps, LLMOps, and Snowflake Cortex AI
 - **Open-source projects** spanning infrastructure, security, and data
-- Creator of **OpenGuardian**, an IaC security scanner with LLM-powered remediation
 - Published **GitHub Actions** for the Snowflake ecosystem including Cortex AI integrations

 ---